VGokulan/Advanced-Machine-Learning-Techniques/README.md

 ### APRIORI Algorithm
 **Notebook**: `APRIORI Algorithm.ipynb`
-This notebook covers the implementation of the APRIORI algorithm, which is widely used in market basket analysis.
+The APRIORI algorithm, which is widely used in market basket analysis.
 It helps in identifying frequent item sets and generating association rules from transactional datasets.

 ### Ada Boost Algorithm
 **Notebook**: `Ada Boost Algorithm.ipynb`
-This notebook demonstrates the AdaBoost algorithm, an ensemble learning technique that combines multiple weak classifiers to create a strong classifier.
+AdaBoost algorithm is an ensemble learning technique that combines multiple weak classifiers to create a strong classifier.
 The focus is on boosting techniques and their application to classification problems.

 ### C4.5 Algorithm
 **Notebook**: `C 4.5 Algorithm.ipynb`
 The C4.5 algorithm is an extension of the ID3 algorithm used for generating a decision tree.
-This notebook provides a comprehensive guide to the implementation of the C4.5 algorithm, including how it handles continuous attributes and missing values.

 ### Classification and Regression Tree Algorithm (CART)
 **Notebook**: `Classification and Regression Tree Algorithm.ipynb`
 The CART algorithm is a fundamental machine learning technique used for classification and regression tasks.
-This notebook demonstrates how to build and evaluate decision trees using the CART algorithm.

 ### Equivalence Class Transformation Algorithm
 **Notebook**: `Equivalence Class Transformation Algorithm.ipynb`
-This notebook explains the Equivalence Class Transformation (ECLAT) algorithm, an efficient approach to mining frequent item sets.
+The Equivalence Class Transformation (ECLAT) algorithm is an efficient approach to mining frequent item sets.
 It contrasts with the APRIORI algorithm by focusing on the vertical data format.

 ### ID3 Algorithm
 **Notebook**: `ID3.ipynb`